indifference-engine/obj-to-c/README.md

 ## Tests

 Execute `make test` to run the test suite.
+Note that this only covers the command-line executable, NOT any bundled add-ons.

 ## Blender OBJ Add-On